Chiv2-Community/zero-infra-mod-registry/README.md

 These outputs can be used in subsequent steps to capture logs, make decisions based on command success/failure, or display results in comments or summaries.

-## Included GitHub Workflows

-This repository includes several GitHub Workflows to automate common tasks:

-### auto-update-registry.yml
-Automatically processes registry updates when changes are pushed to the registry directory.

-### add-release-action.yml
-Allows users to add new releases by opening issues with a standardized format.
-The workflow:
-1. Parses the JSON from the issue body
-2. Adds the release to the registry
-3. Commits the changes to the repository
-4. Comments on the issue with the result
-5. Closes the issue if successful

-### action-example.yml
-An example workflow demonstrating how to use the GitHub Action with manual triggers.

 ## Using with Docker

 You can run the mod registry using Docker: